ccnmaastricht/CNI_toolbox/README.md

 ### Ridge-based analysis tool.

-rba = RBA(params) creates an instance of the RBA class. params is a structure with 5 required fields
+rrt = RRT(params) creates an instance of the RRT class. params is a structure with 5 required fields
   - f_sampling: sampling frequency (1/TR)
   - n_samples : number of samples (volumes)